DataResponsibly/algorithmic-transparency-playbook/modules/framework/_posts/2000-02-03-plan_and_design.md

 Generally, when attribute influence is implemented as a transparency measure for an algorithm, individuals are shown the top 3 to 5 attributes that are influencing the algorithm’s output.
 Importantly, since attribute influence offers local transparency, it is extremely useful in offering **recourse** to affected persons of an algorithm.
 It is also very useful for human-in-the-loop users who need transparency for the purposes of decision support.

 Given all these options, it can be hard to find the best path forward for implementing.
 In fact, because transparency is so intrinsically tied with design, there are no "objectively correct" answers.
-Research has even revealed some counter-intuitive ideas about transparency, like offering too much information to users can actually confuse them due to information overload~\cite{DBLP:conf/chi/LiaoGM20, narayanan2018humans}.
+Research has even revealed some counter-intuitive ideas about transparency, like offering too much information to users can actually confuse them due to information overload.
 This emphasizes the importance of thoughtful design, and when possible, participatory design.

 As another guideline, it is not sufficient to try and apply general, one-size-fits-all design like simply implementing a transparency label.
 First, it is unlikely to achieve all stakeholder goals for transparency.
 Second, it will likely not be regulatory compliant: both the proposed Algorithmic Accountability Act in the United States and the Artificial Intelligence Act in the European Union specifically mention that algorithmic transparency should allow individuals to have recourse against a system’s outcome, which implies the use of local transparency like attribute influence.
 Many other countries around the world have also begun considering similar legislation.